-Secret Paris: Off the Beaten Path Spots + Cool Hidden Gems in Paris
+Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

-When snapping photos amongst the crowds at Trocadero or jockeying for position in order to admire the Mona Lisa, you just may be tempted to start exploring Paris off the beaten path–and with good reason!
+When snapping photos amongst the crowds at Trocadero or jockeying for position to admire the Mona Lisa, you just may be tempted to duck down the nearest interesting side street and start exploring Paris off the beaten path–and with good reason!

-While Paris is one of the most touristed cities on the planet, welcoming, by some estimates, more than 40 million visitors in 2018 alone, it’s also an expansive, many-layered city, full of quiet streets and interesting spots far away from the crowds of the Eiffel Tower or the Louvre.
+While Paris is one of the most touristed cities on the planet, welcoming, by some estimates, more than 40 million visitors each year, it’s also an expansive, many-layered city.

 If you’re ready to go off in search of this secret Paris–the one where you can take plenty of moments to breathe and where you can seek out some of the many, many hidden gems in Paris–this is the offbeat Paris guide for you.